 - Dawson, H., & Scott, L. (2013).
 Teaching students with disabilities efficacy scale: Development and validation.
 Inclusion, 1 (3), 181-196.

-An assistant professor with the School of Education, Dr. LaRon Scott teaches graduate courses (both online and face-to-face) in teaching methods, critical issues in special education, collaboration and universal design for learning.
+An associate professor with the School of Education, Dr. LaRon Scott teaches graduate courses (both online and face-to-face) in teaching methods, critical issues in special education, collaboration and universal design for learning.
 He brings experience of effective online teaching strategies to the school, having completed the Preparing to Teach Online course through the Center for Teaching Excellence at VCU in 2012.

 Scott also currently serves as the director of the M.Ed. in special education’s general education track, managing the recruitment, improvement, and support of candidates.
 He also serves as the director of the state-funded COVE program, an online, graduate-level program that leads to a five-year renewable license with an endorsement in special education general curriculum.

 Scott has authored books and manuscripts on improving personnel preparation, personnel preparation programs, universal design for learning and universal design for transition planning for students with disabilities.
 He has also served as a committee member of the elections board for the Council for Exceptional Children.